The Birthplace of Juneteenth, Galveston Island holds a special place in the United States and African American history.

 The richness of this island's history goes well beyond celebrating Emancipation.
 From being home to the first African American high school and public library in Texas to being the hometown of World Heavyweight Champ Jack Johnson, Galveston has long fought to preserve the knowledge of African American accomplishments and heritage on the island, holding dear the many historic sites and monuments that live on to tell the story.

-pictured: "The Legislator" statue honors the legislation that made Juneteenth an official state holiday at Ashton Villa.
+pictured: "The Legislator" statue at Ashton Villa honors the legislation that made Juneteenth an official state holiday.
 The bill was sponsored by the late Representative Al Edwards.

 Every year, Ashton Villa is the site where the Galveston community commemorates the reading of General Order #3 in Texas.
 On the property grounds stands the city’s official Juneteenth statue and marker, commemorating the day (June 19, 1865) in which the legislation made June 19th a Texas State holiday.

 On that day, Union Major General Gordon Granger arrived on the island to command troops sent to enforce the emancipation of the slaves.
 Granger’s men marched throughout Galveston reading General Order No. 3 first at Union Army Headquarters at the Osterman Building (formerly located at Strand and 22nd Street) in the downtown historic district.
 Next, they marched to the 1861 Customs House and courthouse before finally marching to the “Negro Church” on Broadway, now named Reedy Chapel AME Church.